alco/cloaked-octo-robot/1 - Echo server.md

 iex(5)>
 ```

-For the server changing the code it a little more involved, because it's hanging in a loop.
+For the server, changing the code is a little more involved, because it's waiting in a loop.
 However, it is possible to reload the code for a running Elixir application.
 We'll take a look at how this can be implemented in a later article.